DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/exists.md

 Selector().exists → Promise<Boolean>
 ```

-Selector can return a single matching DOM element on the page, multiple elements or nothing.
+Selector can return a single matching DOM element on the page, multiple elements, or nothing.
 Use the `exists` property to check whether matching elements exist.

 ```js
 import { Selector } from 'testcafe';